dmabery/dltn.io/posts/2 Ideas for Realistic Time Management e5fbae8bd88d4ea18e512e80725d4420_fixed.md

 Title: "2 Ideas for Realistic Time Management"
 Tags: ['221b']
 Date: "April 21, 2023"
-Description: "A summary of Arnold Bennett's 1908 classic, "How to Live on 24-Hours a Day""
+Description: "A summary of Arnold Bennett's 1908 classic, 'How to Live on 24-Hours a Day'"
 Published: True
 Slug: "2-ideas-for-realistic-time-management"
 Type: "Essay"